MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-overview.md

 - For new Azure Stack HCI deployments, see [Enable Arc gateway on new Azure Stack HCI 2405 clusters](deployment-azure-arc-gateway-new-cluster.md).
 - For existing Azure Stack HCI deployments, see [Enable Arc gateway on existing Azure Stack HCI 2405 clusters](deployment-azure-arc-gateway-existing-cluster.md).

 ## Delete a Gateway Resource

-To delete an Arc gateway resource, you must first detach it from the server it’s attached to.
+To delete an Arc gateway resource, you must first detach it from the servers to which it is attached.

-1. Detach the gateway resource from your Arc-enabled server by setting the connection type to **direct** instead of **gateway** - run the following command:
+1. To detach the gateway resource from your Arc-enabled server, set the connection type to **direct** instead of **gateway**.
+Run the following command:

     ```azurecli
     azcmagent config set connection.type direct
     ```

-1. Delete the gateway resource by running the following command:
+1. To delete the gateway resource,  run the following command:

     ```azurecli
     az connectedmachine gateway delete --resource group <resource group name> --gateway-name <gateway resource name>